 Dear Potential Surrogate,

 Thank you for your interest in our Fertility Bridges Surrogacy Program.
-We are eager to learn about you and your desire to offer the incredible gift of life to another family dreaming of having a child of their own to love and cherish.
-To assist in the creation of life is truly a miracle indeed and your amazing gift will be remembered forever.
-Please take a few minutes to watch our informative videos about our surrogacy program below.
+We are eager to learn about you and your desire to offer the incredible gift of family to another dreaming of having a child of their own to love and cherish.

 What kind of Surrogates are you looking for?

 We only select Gestational Surrogates to become part of our Fertility Bridges Surrogate Program.
 Gestational Surrogates carry a baby that is not genetically related to them.
 The embryos are provided by the Intended Parents for implantation and the eggs of the Surrogate are not used to make the embryos.